Trump wins the New Hampshire primary, putting him a step closer to the GOP nomination

 Because of its relatively large numbers of independent and college-educated voters, New Hampshire was considered Haley's best chance to disrupt Trump from running away with the nomination.

-Trump's victory is likely to fuel more calls for Haley to drop out of the race.
+Trump's victory is likely to fuel calls for Haley to drop out of the race.

-There was a time, before Iowa, when one could imagine Haley coming in a strong second in Iowa, then winning New Hampshire and taking that momentum into her home state of South Carolina.
+There was a time, before the Iowa caucuses, when one could imagine Haley coming in a strong second in Iowa, then winning New Hampshire and taking that momentum into her home state of South Carolina.

 Her goals remained undefined.
-But second place doesn't provide the momentum shift she needed to shake up the race.
+But second place doesn't provide the momentum shift she needs to shake up the race.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.